jstamant/zombie-game-project/README.md

 You can get this to work on Windows if you have some IDE or compiler savvy, but by far the easiest way to try this out is using `make` on Linux.

-I believe this game's only dependency is SFML-2.4.0.
-Make sure that's installed, then enter the following command in the same directory as the
+I believe this game's only dependencies are SFML-2.4.0 and tinyxml2.
+Before installation, make sure that they're installed, then enter the following command in the same directory as the makefile:
-makefile:

 `$ make`